-Most of the Panhandle of Idaho, including the Gold Creek area, was owned and logged in the early 1900’s by Humbird Lumber Company.
-Rails were laid for narrow gauge stream engine locomotives to transport the logs out to be milled.
-Today many of those same railroad grades make up the trails and roads used on the ranch.
+In the early 1900s, Humbird Lumber Company ownded and logged most of the Panhandle of Idaho, including the Gold Creek area.
+To transport logs to the mills, tracks were laid for narrow gauge steam engine locomotives to travel into the foothills of the Cabinet Mountains.
+Today, many of those same railroad grades make up the trails and roads used on the ranch.
 You will also find old apple trees, still bearing fruit, which grew where the loggers threw out their apple cores.
-After logging operations in an area were completed, they pulled the rails and burned the area.
-Today, huge burnt stumps are all that remain of the hand cut logs.
+After completion of logging operations in an area, they pulled the rails and burned the area.
+Today, huge burnt stumps are all that remain of the hand-cut trees.

 In 1939, Janice’s grandfather (Riley Wood) lived and farmed in Colorado on a leased farm.
-Riley read about cut-over land for sale in northern Idaho that could be worked into fine ranch land.
-He and his wife Gladys traveled here that summer and were shown land on Gold Creek.
-They fell in love with the area, went home, gathered the family, sold the livestock and equipment and started their journey to Gold Creek in north Idaho.
-They arrived on February 14, 1940 in three feet of snow, under a bright moon at 10 p.m. at the door of a very small, one-bedroom house.
+Riley read about cut-over land for sale in northern Idaho.
+Fine ranch land if only someone would take the time to work it.
+Riley and his wife Gladys traveled here that summer and looked at property on Gold Creek.
+They fell in love with the area, went home, gathered the family and sold the livestock and equipment.
+Then they started their journey to Gold Creek in north Idaho.
+They arrived on February 14, 1940, in three feet of snow, under a bright moon, at 10 p.m., at the door of a tiny one-bedroom house.

-This ranch is a direct reflection of what one man (my father) with the help of a supporting wife (my mother) can accomplish through a lifetime of hard work and dedication.
-I believe it is through this same spirit that our forefathers came to this land some 100 years ago.
+This ranch is a direct reflection of what one man, Jim Wood (Janice’s father), with the help of a supporting wife, Virginia, can accomplish through a lifetime of hard work and dedication.
+It is through this same spirit that our forefathers came to this land some 100 years ago.